 We’ve selected four key reasons why your potential users need a specialized app for checking their credit scores.

-- Increased chances of a loan.
 Some credit scoring apps operate as a proxy for previous credit history or other transactional data.
-It happens because some apps use anonymized data such as the number of contacts and mobile apps, numbers of files in emails, and the amount of data a mobile user consumes as the base for building a user profile.
+It happens because some apps use anonymized data such as the number of contacts and mobile apps, the number of files in emails, and the amount of data a mobile user consumes as the base for building a user profile.
 If a person is unbanked, it’s a valuable opportunity to feel less worried about their ability to repay loans.
 The use of credit score apps as alternative data even helps cut down on the time needed to approve a loan.

-- Financial history analysis.
-A credit scoring app shows at which point of time users have reached financial lows and hit the peak.
+A credit scoring app shows at which point in time users have reached financial lows and hit the peak.
 They will find out when they were prone to taking out loans and when they were more frugal.
 A credit scoring app gives this information and allows adjusting lifestyle accordingly.

-- Free financial advice.
-Some applications can consult users on the ways to cut back on debt or give tips on which investments may be right for them.
+Some applications can consult users on ways to cut back on debt or give tips on which investments may be right for them.